-Guylande Mésadieu has been nominated for the World’s Children’s Prize for her fight for Haiti’s most vulnerable children: domestic slave children, street children and children in prison.
+Guylande Mésadieu received the World’s Children’s Honorary Award 2019 for her fight for Haiti’s most vulnerable children: domestic slave children, street children and children in prison.

 Some 225,000-300,000 children in Haiti live with a family that is not their own as restavèk.
 They are domestic slaves.
 They rarely go to school, and are beaten and sometimes sexually abused.
 When Guylande saw all the children who were forced to live on the street or as domestic slaves, she and her friends set up the organization Zanmi Timoun, Children’s Friend.